ray-dorai/armyourmind/sources.md

 The Microsociology of Violence, Randall Collins
 Ultrasociety: How 10,000 Years of War Made Humans the Greatest Cooperators on Earth, Peter Turchin

-Lessons Learned: Learning from the Long War, Richard Hooker and Joseph Collins
-Military Power: Explaining Victory and Defeat in Modern Battle, Stephen Biddle

 Combined Arms Operations in Urban Terrain (FM 3-06.11)